TyMaszWeb/django-cookie-law/README.rst

 ``django.template.loaders.app_directories.Loader`` and add your new template to any of the ``TEMPLATE_DIRS``).

-To change the CSS, just write your own rules and don't like the default stylesheet anywhere.
+To change the CSS, just write your own rules and don't include the default stylesheet.

 Bugs & Contribution
 ===================